tldr-pages/tldr/pages/linux/netselect-apt.md

 # netselect-apt

-> Create sources.list for Debian mirror with the lowest latency.
+> Create a `sources.list` file for a Debian mirror with the lowest latency.
 > More information: <https://manpages.debian.org/buster/netselect-apt/netselect-apt.1.en.html>.

 - Create sources.list for the lowest latency server: